 Trend of Focus Focus on business-related Focus on a variety of community involvement

 exposure, for example, risk

 prevention

 Consumer Issues - Products e.g. Report of 2005 e.g. Report of 2012

 and Services Reference 1 - 0.01% Coverage

-Community 8.1 Accessible banking services
+our policy only to sell products Community 8.1 Accessible banking services

 and services according to 8.2 Promoting sports, art

 customers' Reference 3 - 0.01% Coverage

-our employees, offer accessible banking
+Reference 9 - 0.02% Coverage our employees, offer accessible banking

-services for our customers, support community
+sustainability impacts of services for our customers, support community

-Reference 6 - 0.01% Coverage
+providing our products and Reference 6 - 0.01% Coverage

-to provide cross-border banking services to
+services is becoming to provide cross-border banking services to

-Reference 10 - 0.02% Coverage
+Reference 10 - 0.02% Coverage customers in Hong Kong

 manufacture Forest Land and

-Forestry Products Sector the "One Day Approval Mortgage Services" to
+the "One Day Approval Mortgage Services" to

-allow homebuyers to obtain
+Guideline allow homebuyers to obtain

 Reference 11 - 0.02% Coverage

-that are charities or non-profit- We also provide Total Solution services to
+We also provide Total Solution services to

 corporate and institutional customers

 Reference 15 - 0.01% Coverage

 are offered.
 In addition, supporting services

 such as mentorship and entrepreneurial

 and recycled products whenever

 possible.

 Trend of Focus Focus on customer-oriented Focus on offering a broader range of

-supporting services, for example, accessibility
+products/ services with little supporting services, for example, accessibility

 awareness on environment and

 sustainability-related products

 and services

 Environmental Issues e.g. Report of 2005 e.g. Report of 2011

-- Certification and Scheme Reference 3 - 0.02% Coverage Reference 103 - 0.01% Coverage
+- Certification and Scheme Reference 103 - 0.01% Coverage

-environmental considerations into our business
+responsibilities in ensuring an environmental considerations into our business

 effective system of internal operations, services and products.

-Reference 113 - 0.02% Coverage
+control and compliance Reference 113 - 0.02% Coverage

-achieving continual improvement of energy
+Reference 4 - 0.02% Coverage achieving continual improvement of energy

-performance, including energy efficiency,
+We have stringent internal performance, including energy efficiency,

 structures designed to prevent energy use

 the misuse

-Reference 5 - 0.02% Coverage
+Reference 5 - 0.02% Coverage e.g. 2012 Report

-Our risk management policy is
+Our risk management policy is Reference 17 - 0.01% Coverage

 loan amount borrowed under the Scheme to a

-Green Fund administrated
+risks Green Fund administrated

-Reference 18 - 0.01% Coverage
+Reference 6 - 0.02% Coverage Reference 18 - 0.01% Coverage

 Land and Forestry Products Sector Outlines

-outlines how we will work with
+how we will work with

 Reference 19 - 0.01% Coverage

 to the chemical industry and outlines how we

 Guideline - Outlines how we

-Reference 24 - 0.01% Coverage
+will work Reference 24 - 0.01% Coverage

 air quality (IAQ) and ventilation systems is an

 important element

 Reference 25 - 0.01% Coverage

-lumiture and related equipment. monitoring and continuously improving the system performance.
+monitoring and continuously improving the

+system performance.

+T inside al Wider coverage on environmental aspects,

-Trend of Focus Limited coverage on Wider coverage on environmental aspects,
+Trend of Focus Limited coverage on wider coverage on environmental aspecis

+Trend of Focus
-Tiena of i ocus environmental aspects including air quality, energy performance and

-on monitorital aspects integrate environmental issues into business
+Trend of Focus environmental aspects including air quality, energy performance and integrate environmental issues into business

-[mice currentmental issues into busilless